The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 Hand-crafted inside and out.

-In our pursuit of perfecting timepieces by hand, we meticulously craft each piece with precision and expertise.
+Integrity guides our pursuit of perfecting timepieces by hand, both inside and out.
+With precision and expertise we meticulously craft each piece

 Several steps are involved in finishing every skeletonized mainplate, each carried out by hand: flanking & beveling, perlage and polishing.